 Although students are encouraged to make steady progress toward their master's degrees, absence for one or more semesters may be unavoidable.
-In order to resume their studies following an absence of any length, matriculated graduate students must contact the Office of Graduate Admissions (Shuster Hall, Room 150) to complete the application for readmission and pay the readmission fee.
+In order to resume their studies following an absence of any length, matriculated graduate students must contact the Office of Graduate Admissions (Shuster Hall, Room 150) to complete the appropriate application and pay the application fee.

-Matriculated graduate students returning after an absence of two or more years are subject to any changes made to their master's degree program in their absence and must satisfy all degree requirements.
+Matriculated graduate students returning after a leave of absence are subject to any changes made to their master's degree program in their absence and must satisfy all degree requirements.
 In addition, returning graduate students must consult with their program adviser to determine if any of their previous coursework is out of date and to discuss their future course of study.

-Following an absence of three or more years, matriculated graduate students must apply in the Office of Academic Standards and Evaluation/Graduate Studies for an extension of the five-year time limit for completing their degree program prior to applying for readmission.
-Nonmatriculated graduate students must reapply to the College and pay the application fee following an absence from the College of any length.
+Students seeking readmission after the absence of one or more semesters, up to three years, must file a Graduate Application for Readmission.
+Following an absence of three or more years, matriculated graduate students must reapply to the College by submitting a new application.
+Nonmatriculated graduate students must reapply to the College by submitting the Graduate Application for Non-Degree Admission and pay the application fee following an absence from the College of any length.